 Centers have the potential to deliver impressive ROI.
 That is if they are backed by call center improvement strategies that help drive efficiency and improve productivity, while also enhancing the customer experience.

 Where to start?
-You can begin by tapping into one of your call center’s richest resources: its ever-growing volumes of rich call data.
-With call center predictive analytics tools, you can automatically analyze that data to get insights that will allow you to create and deploy call center improvement strategies that deliver results.
+You can begin by tapping into one of your call center’s richest resources: its ever-growing volumes of conversation data.

-Call Center Data Can Offer So Much More
+Analyzing Call Center Data Can Offer Deep Insights Into Your Customers

 The number of employees staffing a call center varies, depending on the size and nature of the company.
 A Fortune 100 company, for example, can have anywhere from 25,000 to 40,000 customer service reps working in multiple call centers.
 These reps are expected to handle 50 or so calls per day, and the average call duration is four minutes.